deviltommie/Approach/README.md

 - More being made all the time

 Approach allows you to write applications using any mixture of these methods you like, or none at all.
 Well, except for procedural - technically all programs are.

+A good example:
+Approach does make use of classes of course.
+We mix in application produced and managed scopes.
+You -could- very well access these purely from an object oriented methodology.
+You could have getters and setters for each property of each Component you ever create and use Component to enforce strict types on every type.

+It's just that you don't have to.
+If you don't, Approach has some good and improving tricks that may be hard to notice that make the implicit explicit.
+Who are we to decide which way you code?
+Sounds like the extension or mod-pack domain to us.

 Approach has an architecture that is collapsible, replaceable, reverse-nesting capable, and embedding-capable.